usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 By the end of this module, you will be able to:

-* Describe the differences between structured, unstructured, and semi-structured data, and explain why those distinctions matter for procurement and contract oversight.
+* Describe the differences between structured, unstructured, and semi-structured data, and explain why those distinctions matter for procurement and contract oversight

-* Identify key challenges and modernization needs related to data storage, migration, analytics, and privacy in federal systems.
+* Identify key challenges and modernization needs related to data storage, migration, analytics, and privacy in federal systems

-* Explain the importance of Section 508 and other accessibility standards in digital services, and assess how accessibility requirements impact acquisition planning and contract oversight.
+* Explain the importance of Section 508 and other accessibility standards in digital services, and assess how accessibility requirements impact acquisition planning and contract oversight

-* Explain the software development lifecycle (SDLC) and modern practices like Agile, DevOps (development and operations), and Continuous Integration and Continuous Delivery (CI/CD), and recognize their relevance in acquisition strategies.
+* Explain the software development lifecycle (SDLC) and modern practices like Agile, DevOps (development and operations), and Continuous Integration and Continuous Delivery (CI/CD), and recognize their relevance in acquisition strategies

-* Differentiate between proprietary and open-source software licenses, and understand the implications of software supply chain security.
+* Differentiate between proprietary and open-source software licenses, and understand the implications of software supply chain security

-* Define Artificial Intelligence (AI) and explain its strategic role in acquisition, including key considerations like algorithmic bias, data governance, and ethical use.
+* Define Artificial Intelligence (AI) and explain its strategic role in acquisition, including key considerations like algorithmic bias, data governance, and ethical use

-* Define cloud computing and distinguish between public, private, community, and hybrid cloud deployment models.
+* Define cloud computing and distinguish between public, private, community, and hybrid cloud deployment models

-* Explain the differences between Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS), and assess what kind of cloud service model a contract may require.
+* Explain the differences between Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS), and assess what kind of cloud service model a contract may require

-* Recognize cloud-specific procurement considerations, including pricing models, shared security responsibilities, vendor lock-in risks, and Federal Risk and Authorization Management Program (FedRAMP) compliance.
+* Recognize cloud-specific procurement considerations, including pricing models, shared security responsibilities, vendor lock-in risks, and Federal Risk and Authorization Management Program (FedRAMP) compliance

-* Understand the basics of cybersecurity as it applies to acquisitions, including compliance frameworks (e.g., National Institute of Standards and Technology \[NIST\]), identity and access management (IAM), vulnerability management, and Security Incident and Event Management (SIEM).
+* Understand the basics of cybersecurity as it applies to acquisitions, including compliance frameworks (e.g., National Institute of Standards and Technology \[NIST\]), identity and access management (IAM), vulnerability management, and Security Incident and Event Management (SIEM)

-* Recognize the key benefits of open-source software, including flexibility, transparency, and cost-effectiveness, and differentiate between proprietary and open-source licenses to manage supply chain security risks.
+* Recognize the key benefits of open-source software, including flexibility, transparency, and cost-effectiveness, and differentiate between proprietary and open-source licenses to manage supply chain security risks

 ---

-## Digital Service Tech Topic: Data
+## Digital service tech topic: Data

-### What Is Data?
+### What is data?

 Data is just information that’s been collected and stored (“recorded”).
 It can come in many forms—numbers in a spreadsheet, written text in emails, pictures, or even audio and video.
 In government contracting, examples of data include: